CS-2053-Winter-2021/CS-2053-Winter-2021.github.io/en_CA/pages/assignments/cs2053-w2021-lab-assignment-6.md

 This is a longer tutorial that has been designed to walk you through the steps.
 This assignment will be made easier if you follow them closely, step by step.

+The completed project can be seen here: <https://youtu.be/a2bZTT28XI8>

 ## Due: 11:30pm, Wed., Mar.
 17, 2021

 ## 1. Setup the Basic Game